 Our impact

-Over the last 20 years we have supported over 1 billion treatments
+Over the last 20 years, we’ve supported more than 1 billion treatments against parasitic diseases.

 Explore our annual report to see the strides we’ve made together in the treatment and elimination of parasitic disease.